The cast of “Come From Away” during its 2018 run at The 5th Avenue Theatre. Credit: Matt Murphy

 The character who sings “Between Me and the Sky” is a pilot based on real-life pilot Beverly Bass, the first female captain for American Airlines, who landed in Gander.
 The real-life Bass has reportedly seen the show many times.

 The onstage band is marvelous.
 They came out on stage at curtain call on the night we attended; hopefully, the same will be true on subsequent performances.
-The audience was on its feet already and if there were a next-level standing ovation to give — perhaps jumping up and down? — that was the right moment for it.
+The audience was on its feet already and if there were a next-level standing ovation to give — perhaps jumping up and down? — that was the moment for it.

 Parents should know